NgMQuang/Lightweight-YOLO-based-real-time-violence-detection-on-CPU/README.md

 ## Testing

-To evaluate generalization ability, the model was tested on other datasets **without training on them**.
+To evaluate generalization ability, the model was tested on other datasets **WITHOUT TRAINING ON THEM**.

 | Metric                        | RLVS   | HKF    | Movies |
 | ----------------------------- | ------ | ------ | ------ |